SARP Calculator

 Frequently Asked Questions

-Everything you need to know about how SARP relief is calculated
+Everything you need to know about how SARP relief is calculated.
+Still unsure?
+Get instant answers here.

 Our Special Assignee Relief Programme (SARP) calculator estimates the income tax relief available by applying the formula (A − B) × 30%, where A = total taxable remuneration and B = threshold (€100,000 for arrivals post‑Jan 2023), up to capped earnings of €1,000,000).
 Relief is shown as the tax saving at your marginal 40% rate.